Instant Pot Crack Chicken

 • Sprinkle with Ranch Dressing Mix, add minced garlic, onion powder, and paprika.
 Pour in chicken broth.

-• Remove chicken from Instant Pot and place it into a large bowl or onto a chopping board.
-Using two forks shred the chicken.
+• Remove the chicken from the Instant Pot and transfer it to a large bowl or chopping board.
+Use two forks to shred the chicken.

 • Switch the Instant Pot to Sauté mode and whisk the cream cheese mixture until well combined.

-• Add shredded cheddar cheese and stir to combine until the cheese is melted.
+• Add the shredded cheddar cheese and stir to combine until melted.

 • Turn off the Instant Pot and add the shredded chicken.
 Stir well to fully combine the chicken with the cheese sauce.